vaersaagod/dospaces/README.md

         composer require vaersaagod/dospaces

 3. In the Control Panel, go to Settings → Plugins and click the “Install” button for "DigitalOcean Filesystem".

-## Upgrading from Craft 3.x

-A migration will automatically be run on installation to upgrade the old Volume type to the new Filesystem type.

 ## Usage